 Oranges are the ultimate healthy travel snack for plane rides because the smell of citrus is calming on the nervous system.
-Vitamin C also boosts immunity at a time when it is most compromised– in close quarters, when the body is under stress, and exposed to lots of germs and radiation.
-Best of all, this natural source of hydration is allowed through airport security even though it is basically a ball of juice.
+Vitamin C also boosts immunity when it is most compromised– in close quarters, when the body is under stress, and exposed to lots of germs and flight radiation.
+Conveniently, this natural source of hydration is allowed through airport security even though it is basically a ball of juice.
+Perfect!

 Stress-Busting Turmeric Popcorn

-Our Stress-Busting Turmeric Popcorn recipe is one of G&L’s most popular Mood Recipes, and it’s the best airport snack for flight anxiety.
-Studies show that turmeric decreases inflammation in parts of the brain that regulate stress, anxiety, and depression, and this delicious Instant Pot Popcorn recipe combines turmeric, nutritional yeast, dulse flakes, and other anti-inflammatory spices that will have you licking your fingers.
+Our Stress-Busting Turmeric Popcorn recipe is one of G&L’s most popular Mood Recipes of all time.
+It’s one the best airport snacks for flight anxiety.
+Studies show that turmeric decreases inflammation in parts of the brain that regulate stress, anxiety, and depression, and this Instant Pot recipe combines turmeric, nutritional yeast, dulse flakes, and other anti-inflammatory spices that will have you licking your fingers.
 Make ahead of time and bring with your bag on the plane.

 If you don’t have an Instant Pot, no worries!
-Simply prepare the spice blend and add it to plain, store bought popcorn.
-(Melt 2 Tbsp of butter and mix it into the popcorn along with the spices.
+Simply prepare the spice blend and add it to plain, store-bought popcorn.
+(I like to melt 2 Tbsp of butter and mix it into the popcorn along with the spices.
 This will help the seasoning stick.)
 You can also pre-make the seasoning and mix it with popcorn purchased at the airport.
 Get the full recipe here.
 Enjoy your trip!

 Looking for other ways to relax on a flight?
 These free meditation apps can help.